 U.S. v.
 Air Force E-6 – Hanscomb AFB, Massachusetts –

-At a General Court Martial, client was accused with rape, multiple sexual assaults, adultery, violation of a general order and other offenses.
+At a General Court Martial, the client was accused of rape, multiple sexual assaults, adultery, violation of a general order and other offenses.
 Mr. Waddington and co-counsel, Captain Wes Miller, aggressively prepared their case for trial.
-Client maintained his innocence throughout the case.3 days before the jury trial was scheduled to being, the General dismissed all charges.
+The client maintained his innocence throughout the case.3 days before the jury trial was scheduled to being, the General dismissed all charges.

 RESULT: NO DISCHARGE, NO CONVICTION, NO JAIL TIME.